Asymmetric-InfoSec/Power-Response/README.md

 As you navigate the framework, you may end up having questions about what you can and cannot do.
 At any given time, invoke the `help` command and you will be provided with commands that you can execute at your current position in the framework.
 The available commands will be all, or some, of the following:

-**Name   ->   Description**
+**Name:   Description**

-back     ->   de-select a script file and move back to menu context
+`back`: de-select a script file and move back to menu context
-exit     ->   exits Power Response
+`exit`: exits Power Response
-help     ->   displays the help for all or specified commands
+`help`: displays the help for all or specified commands
-remove   ->   removes all or a specified parameter values
+`remove`: removes all or a specified parameter values
-run      ->   runs the selected script with parameters set in environment
+`run`: runs the selected script with parameters set in environment
-set      ->   sets a parameter to a value
+`set`: sets a parameter to a value
-show     ->   shows a list of all or specified parameters and values
+`show`: shows a list of all or specified parameters and values
-clear    ->   clears the screen of clutter while running plugins
+`clear`: clears the screen of clutter while running plugins

 ### Data Collection and Plugin Execution with Power-Response